klahrich/chiefhustler/content/diary/investing-diary-0020.md

 In 2019, Canaf Estate Holdings made its first property acquisition for an overall cost of approximately US$125,000.
 The property is expecting to yield a net return of in excess of 10% per annum.

-As of July 2021, the company was in the process of applying for environmental authorisations which would allow for the construction of further calcining facilities.
-The company also committed to acquire another property worth R850,000 (US$55,500).
+As of July 2021, the company was in the process of applying for environmental authorizations which would allow for the construction of further calcining facilities.
+The company also committed to acquiring another property worth R850,000 (US$55,500).
 The growth in revenues during the year was primarily due to a **new customer** ramping up its own production.
-However, the company was not yet able to transition into long-term agreements with its customers, and is still operating on short-term agreements.
+However, the company was not yet able to transition into long-term agreements with its customers and is still operating on short-term agreements.

-The majority of Quantum’s feedstock anthracite is supplied by the neighbouring Springlake Colliery mine, which has reserves in excess of 15 years, or until 2030.
+The majority of Quantum’s feedstock anthracite is supplied by the neighboring Springlake Colliery mine, which has reserves in excess of 15 years, or until 2030.

 ## Some charts and numbers